 Parking will be in the National Trust car park for Downhill Demesne and Mussenden Temple (Lion’s Brae).

 |Night Champs||£10 (£12)||£5 (£6)||£5 (£6)||£25 (£30)|

 |Score plus Night||£16 (£18)||£8 (£9)||£8 (£9)||£40 (£45)|

 The 2019/20 NI Orienteering prize giving will be held at approximately 2:30pm in Castlerock.

 NI Score Championships 2020

-Registration will operate from 11:45 at in NT Lion’s Gate car park (see map).
+Registration will operate from 11:45 in NT Lion’s Gate car park (see map).

-The mass start (and finish) will be at 13:00 (45 minutes time limit) inside the ruins of Downhill Castle!
-This is 5 minutes walk from the Lion’s Gate Car Park.
+The mass start will be at 13:00 (45 minutes time limit) inside the ruins of Downhill Castle!
+This is also the location for the Finish and is 5 minutes walk from the Lion’s Gate Car Park.

 |M Open||Senior Score|

 |M Ultra Vet 65+||W Super Vet 55+ W Ultra Vet 65+||Senior Score|